 In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period, which requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
 The provisions in Statement No. 89 are effective for fiscal years beginning after December 15, 2019.
-Management does not believe that the implementation of this statement will have a material effect on the financial statements.
+Management has yet to determine whether the implementation of this statement will have a material effect on the financial statements.